praveenreddychalamalla/Railway-Ticket-Booking-System/README.txt

 This project uses tcp connection to communicate between client and server.

-client.c        : This is client side connection file which represents the client operations. server.c        : This is server side connection file which fetches data from client.c and perform subsequent operations on it and  communicate the response to client.
+client.c        : This is client side connection file which represents the client operations. server.c        : This is server side connection file which fetches data from client.c, perform subsequent operations on it
+                  and communicate the response to client.

 clientUtils.h   : This file contains all client side functions.
 This is included in client.c as header file. serverUtils.h   : This file contains all server side functions.
 This is included in server.c as header file.